 Naturally, scientific subjects were the subjects held above all others—not that I minded.
 I love science.
-In a retrospective comparison of the education my parents gave me and the education school teachers would have given me, I realise I would have died of boredom with the latter.
+In a retrospective comparison of the education my parents gave me and the education school teachers would have given me, I would have been less neurologically active with the latter.

 When they didn’t take me to work, I would be reading in the backyard or participating in mixed martial arts lessons because, obviously, the vessel that carries my amazing brain must be fit enough to protect it.
 It was one of my many hobbies.
 This is where I interacted with peers, in case you were worried about my lack of social life, given that I didn’t have much of one regardless.
 I felt sufficiently social by my standards: at least 5 interactions with a peer per week, observe, and mentally record results.
 Participate, but never initiate.
 I didn't care to start an interaction when I could never completely understand the strange English language I heard in England or the odd Bregenz dialect in Vorarlberg.
 I learnt more through observation.
 In any case, I hated conversing with my peers.
 I didn't see any use in it.

 If you interpret my words with a grave tone, I ought to inform you that I’m just exaggerating––for the most part, at least.
-Or ‘LOLZ JK,’ as Dahlia and Daisy would put it) I still haven't the slightest idea what they meant by that.
+Or ‘LOLZ JK,’ as the occasional modern youth I encounter would put it.
+I still haven't the slightest idea what they meant by that.

 My parents were transferred to aid in the expansion of the Devon branch of their research company.
-Additionally, my mother was working with some other molecular biologists on this long-term project.
+Additionally, my mother, a pathologist with a minor in molecular biology was working with some molecular biologists on a long-term project.
 Our new place had a forest beyond the backyard and we demolished the separate guest house to build a little laboratory.

 It’s not that I do not engage in correspondence—I wrote letters to my grandparents all the time, it’s that this one was obviously not from them.
 It looked different.